Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 |---|---|---|

-| Ethiopian News Agency | Official state news agency reporting on Parliamentary actions. | We used it to confirm the proclamation was actually passed by Parliament.
-We treated it as validation that the legal change is real. |
+| Ethiopian News Agency (ENA) | Ethiopia's official state news agency, reporting directly on acts of Parliament. | We used it to confirm that the foreign homeownership proclamation was actually passed by Parliament in 2025.
+It was our primary verification that the reform is real and enacted, not a proposal. |

-| Dablo Law Firm | Established Ethiopian law firm citing Addis City Administration tax practices. | We used it to explain that Addis can tax transfers using predetermined valuations.
-We incorporated this into our closing cost estimates. |
+| Dablo Law Firm | An established Ethiopian law firm documenting Addis Ababa city administration tax practice. | We used it to explain that Addis Ababa taxes property transfers using predetermined per-square-meter valuations, not just the contract price.
+This was essential for accurate closing-cost estimates. |

-| Federal Income Tax Proclamation No. 979/2016 | The underlying legal text for income tax mechanics. | We used it to ground the existence of Schedule B rental taxation.
-We then relied on PwC for what changed in 2025. |
+| Federal Income Tax Proclamation No. 979/2016 | The underlying Ethiopian legal text governing income tax mechanics, including rental income. | We used it to anchor the legal definition of taxable rental income and the Schedule B framework.
+We then layered PwC and EY's 2025 updates on top for the current bracket figures. |